Cacti/documentation/Standards-FileSystem-Layout.md

 developers and should NEVER include a call to a `$_REQUEST`, `$_POST`, or `$_GET` variable.

-Files that have the `html` prefix, generally invole the rendering of page content, for example the `html_form.php` library draws forms and `html_validate.php` includes functions to validate page variables there are other various files in the current cacti `lib/` directory that will
+Files that have the `html` prefix, generally involve the rendering of page content, for example the `html_form.php` library draws forms and `html_validate.php` includes functions to validate page variables there are other various files in the current cacti `lib/` directory that will